 For memory resources, GKE reserves the following:

-- 255 MiB of memory for machines with less than 1 GB of memory
+- 255 MiB of memory for machines with less than 1 GiB of memory

 For CPU resources, GKE reserves the following: